musevlt/mpdaf/doc/cube.rst

 .. ipython::
    :suppress:

    In [4]: import sys

    In [4]: from mpdaf import setup_logging

 Preliminary imports:

 .. ipython::

    In [1]: import numpy as np

    In [1]: import matplotlib.pyplot as plt

    In [1]: import astropy.units as u

    In [2]: from mpdaf.obj import Cube, WCS, WaveCoord

 Cube creation
 =============

 A `Cube <mpdaf.obj.Cube>` object is created:

 - either from one or two 3D numpy arrays containing the flux and variance values (optionally, the data array can be a numpy masked array to deal with bad pixel values):

 .. ipython::

   @suppress
   In [5]: setup_logging(stream=sys.stdout)

   In [6]: wcs1 = WCS(crval=0, cdelt=0.2)

   In [7]: wave1 = WaveCoord(cdelt=1.25, crval=4000.0, cunit=u.angstrom)

   # numpy data array
   In [8]: MyData = np.ones((400, 30, 30))

   # cube filled with MyData
   In [9]: cube = Cube(data=MyData, wcs=wcs1, wave=wave1) # cube 400X30x30 filled with data

   In [10]: cube.info()

+  @suppress
+  In [5]: cube = None ; data = None

 - or from a FITS file (in which case the flux and variance values are read from specific extensions):